 - maximum total distance of 35,000 miles

-- maximum of 5 stopovers (a stopover is when you have 24+ hours between flights)
+- maximum of 5 stopovers (a stopover is when you have 24+ hours between flights; if you land in one city and depart from another, it counts as just one stopover)

-- a maximum of 16 individual segments – a segment is a flight OR when you travel over land yourself.
-These land segments are counted towards the 35,000 mile maximum
+- a maximum of 16 individual segments – a segment is each individual flight AND any journey you make over land yourself.
+These land segments are also counted towards the 35,000 mile maximum

-- no more than one stopover and two transits through a single airport
+- no more than one stopover and two transits through a single aiport

 - you must fly with at least two oneworld airlines that are not Qantas (in fact, you don’t have to fly Qantas at all – just two or more other oneworld airlines – see below for the list)